rinconraul/IdentifyingEfficientSubmodelFidelityCombinations/README.md

 # IdentifyingEfficientSubmodelFidelityCombinations

-This Algorithm corresponds to Algorithm 1 in the paper Rincon, R., &amp; Padgett, J.E.
+This repo corresponds to the code needed to run Algorithm 1 in Rincon, R., &amp; Padgett, J.E.
 (2026) "Identifying submodel fidelity combinations that yield efficient multiscale models for infrastructure performance estimation".

 It is a Python code for identifying ‘efficient submodel fidelity combinations’ in multiscale models.